Anglican Church of Southern Africa: Same-sex unions and LGBT clergy

 On 2 March 2017, the bench of bishops stated that they are working on "pastoral guidelines for ministry to those in same-sex relationships, which are still incomplete.
 [The bishops] asked Archbishop Thabo to set up a small group of bishops to work on completing them, together with others who could help the process."
 Archbishop Ndungane also advocated for a same-sex blessing rite.
 Archbishop Thabo Makgoba set up a working group ".... to amend Canon 34 which will enable ministry to those in Same Sex Unions and the LGBTI Community in the context in which ACSA operates in Southern Africa."
 In 2019, the Provincial Synod voted to establish a permanent commission on human sexuality and to send a report to dioceses, for "reflection and study," that recommends allowing each diocese to choose whether to offer services of prayer following a same-sex civil union during a trial period; a third motion to request that bishops develop guidelines for pastoral ministry to LGBTQ persons was deadlocked, and did not pass, in a vote of 75 in favour to 75 against.
 In 2022, the Bishops of the Dioceses of Lesotho, False Bay, and Saldanha Bay signed a statement expressing support for the inclusion of LGBTQ people in the Anglican Communion.
 In 2023, the Archbishop's Commission on Human Sexuality proposed allowing clergy to bless same-sex civil unions.
 In March, 2023, the Synod of Bishops rejected proposals to bless or marry same-sex couples, but they did agree to craft "prayers of affirmation and acknwoledgement for all faithful Anglicans who are in civil unions" that could be said pastorally with same-sex couples.
+On April 25, 2024, the church published the draft prayers to be said with couples in same-sex unions for study.
+The drafted prayers include both blessings for same-sex couples and prayers acknowledging disagreement with same-sex relationships.
+A motion, supported by Thabo Makgoba, and other bishops, to authorise the published prayers for use was rejected in a vote by the Provincial Synod.